 In Germany, women are generally underrepresented at all scientific career levels in engineering and natural science research associations and in the academic disciplines Science, Technology, Engineering and Mathematics (STEM).
-The CRC "Farbige Zustände" is aware of the challenge this poses.
-Employees therefore have the opportunity to participate in the already successfully established gender equality programs at the University of Bremen.
-However, the Collaborative Research Centre also offers its own gender equality measures.
-In this way, structural concepts and concrete target group support have been made possible.
+The CRC "Farbige Zustände" was aware of the challenge this poses.
+Employees therefore had the opportunity to participate in the already successfully established gender equality programs at the University of Bremen.
+However, the Collaborative Research Centre also offered its own gender equality measures.
+In this way, structural concepts and concrete target group support had been made possible.
 For example, even when sub-project staff were being recruited, specific attention was paid to ensuring that their recruitment was gender-equitable.
 As a result, it was possible to achieve a quota of 45% women for those working on the sub-projects (as of February 2018).
-The gender equality measures of the SFB "Farbige Zustände" are based on the following objectives:
+The gender equality measures of the SFB "Farbige Zustände" were based on the following objectives:

 Gender equitable career development